okkur/website/content/syna/docs/global-variables/content.md

 The type is introduced to make configuring images and icons same between different fragments.

+Some fragments automatically resize images to better fit the layout.
+For the best result use the documented size of each fragment's asset object.
+*To disable image resizing use assets stored within `static/` as these are excluded from auto resizing.*
+Please make sure to provide the correct size as documented for each fragment's asset object.

 ##### asset.image
 *type: string*

-Link to an image file. `asset.image` supports the build in [image fallthrough mechanism](/docs/image-fallthrough/).
+Link to an image file. `asset.image` supports the build in [image fallthrough mechanism]({{< ref "image-fallthrough" >}}).
 If `asset.image` is set, `asset.icon` will be ignored.

 ##### asset.icon